-- (b) If the Secretary of Mines and Mineral Industries determines that the permit applicant does not possess adequate financial responsibility, the secretary may require the applicant to file a bond or other security as recited in section 6 (b), to insure the applicant's faithful performance of mining or mining operations, in accordance with the provisions of section 4. - (c) At the time an application under this act is filed with the Secretary of Mines and Mineral Industries, the owner, operator, lessor, lessee, general manager, superintendent, or other person in charge of or having supervision over such mining operation shall immediately file a copy of said application with the recorder of deeds of each county where such mining operation is located.
-Notice of such filing shall be given within five days by the applicant to each political subdivision where such mining operation is or will be conducted.
+- (b) [If the Secretary of Mines and Mineral Industries determines that the permit applicant does not possess adequate financial responsibility, the secretary may] The department shall require the applicant to file a bond or other security as recited in section 6 (b), to insure the applicant's faithful performance of mining or mining operations, in accordance with the provisions of section 4. - (c) At the time an application under this act is filed with the [Secretary of Mines and Mineral Industries] department, the owner, operator, lessor, lessee, general manager, superintendent, or other person in charge of or having supervision over such mining operation shall immediately file a copy of said application with the recorder of deeds of each county where such mining operation is located.
+Notice of such filing shall be given within five days by the applicant to each political subdivision where such mining operation is or will be conducted. - (d) A bituminous coal mine in operation on [the effective date of this act] April 27, 1966 may continue mining operations if an application for a permit covering such operations shall have been filed as heretofore required; provided that no person shall be required to suspend the operation of any coal mine or mining operation which is being conducted on the effective date of this act for a period during which the forms for applying for a permit are not available, and for a period of one hundred twenty days thereafter. - (e) An operator of a coal mine subject to the provisions of this act shall adopt measures and shall describe to the department in his permit application measures that he will adopt to prevent subsidence causing material damage to the extent technologically and economically feasible, to maximize mine stability, and to maintain the value and reasonable foreseeable use of such surface land: Provided, however, That nothing in this subsection shall be construed to prohibit planned subsidence in a predictable and controlled manner or the standard method of room and pillar mining.